Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 ![I am responsive image](assets/images/i-am-responsive.png)

-The aim of this project is to get donations and volunteers to help You in Africa.
-I explained how the project started, how it works, and what has been done so far.
+The aim of this project is to show what You in Africa is, how it works.
+Thus getting donations and volunteers to help You in Africa.
+I explained how the project started, and what has been done so far.

 ## Table of Contents:
 * [User Experience](#user-experience)